aajuvonen/acarsdec/README.md

 Acarsdec is a multi-channels acars decoder with built-in rtl_sdr, airspy front end or sdrplay device.
 Since 3.0, It comes with a database backend : acarsserv to store received acars messages.
 (See acarsserv chapter below).

+## About this fork

+The purpose of this fork is to enable reception up to 438 MHz in order to allow experimentation using 432-438 MHz ISM band.

 ## Features :

  * up to 8 channels decoded simultaneously